lumoko27/SimpleHTMLCalculator/README.md

 2. Press an operator button to select an operation.
 3. Press a digit button or the decimal button to input another number.
 4. Press the equals button to perform the calculation and display the result.

+## License

+This project is licensed under the MIT license.

+## Contact

+For any questions or concerns, please contact the project owner Lucas Kotliarenko (lumoko2@gmail.com).